Beales (department store): History

-Early 21st century expansion
+Early 21st-century expansion

 The group acquired the Bentalls department stores in Ealing (closed October 2007), Tonbridge and Worthing from Fenwick in 2002 and closed its Walton-on-Thames store in January 2006.

 A new Beales store opened in Horsham in September 2006 in premises formerly occupied by Allders.
 On 4 June 2010, Beales acquired the Robbs department store in Hexham from Vergo Retail which was in administration, for £250,000.
 In August 2010, Beales expanded further by acquiring the Westgate Department Store in Rochdale from the Anglia Regional Co-operative Society.

 As of 5 April 2011, Beales acquired 19 additional Westgate stores, securing its long-term future.
 In May 2012, Beales announced it would be opening an outlet store in the former T.J.
 Hughes store in The Mall Maidstone.
 This store closed in June 2013.
 In addition a branch in Skipton closed in November 2012, a branch in Cinderford closed in July 2013.

 In summer 2014, the large Harrogate store closed for re-development of the land by the landlord.
 In June 2016, a planning application submitted by AEW UK for 76 flats in Bournemouth's Beales store was unanimously rejected after a campaign by locals and the owners of Beales backed by Conor Burns MP.
 The 65 studio and 11 one bedroom flats with no parking which were described by AEW UK as "an environmentally sustainable approach" which "made the best use of the building" were rejected by councillors as "shabby" and "appalling".

 On 28 November 2018, Beales bought Palmers.
 Tony Brown took the company into private ownership in 2018.
-Beales was a member of Associated Independent Stores (a buying group) which enables Beales to benefit from the cost savings of buying textiles and other non-food goods in bulk.
+Beales was a member of Associated Independent Stores (a buying group) which enabled Beales to benefit from the cost savings of buying textiles and other non-food goods in bulk.